 I used to be pretty promiscuous when it came to keeping a job.
 I’d jump from job to job, fed-up with the toxic environment, the terrible managers, or crappy pay/hours.
 Sometimes all three.
 I’ve been fired from a few, too, but that’s another story.

-As a result, I’ve worked nearly 30 jobs in almost 15 years of employment.
-About 10 of those years have been in retail, where I genuinely had some awesome experiences with both co-workers, customers, and company.
-I also had some very difficult times, and overall, retail is an exhausting industry with unpredictable schedules, physically-demanding work, disgruntled customers, managers who often don’t care, and little sense of self-worth, much less anyone else seeing your worth.
+As a result, I’ve worked over 30 jobs in almost 15 years of employment.
+About 10 of those years have been in retail, where I genuinely had some awesome experiences.
+I also had some very difficult times.
+Overall, despite the good takeaways I had, retail is an exhausting industry with unpredictable schedules, physically-demanding work, disgruntled customers, managers who often don’t care, and little sense of self-worth, much less any recognized by your company.

 I can look back now that I’m out and see what I’ve learned.
 The retail industry has taught me life lessons, both good and bad.
 Here are some of them:

 1. Patience Is a Damn Virtue for a Reason

 Only Saints are capable of having true patience–or is it retail workers?
 I wouldn’t know first-hand.
 I am not a super patient person.
 I can’t say that retail taught me to be patient, but it taught me to appreciate the art of patience.
 I recognize and admire anyone who can treat an insufferable or ridiculous situation with a poker face and a stone will.
 It’s not for the faint of heart out there.